The great and ancient philosopher Utahamanicus tells the tale of a lost civilization:

 Democritus cowered behind his shield and awaited the blast of fire that was sure to follow.

-But instead, Tartarus spoke again, “I am weary of my sleep and lonely in my solitude.
+But instead, Tartarus spoke, “I am weary of my sleep and lonely in my solitude.
 Inside of me are the eggs of my children.
 I only wish for life for them and myself.
 I will help you defeat your brother if you allow me to live.
-I require only that I am allowed to take as many men as necessary to rebuild my strength and to sustain my young.”
+I require only that I am allowed to take as many of the Men as necessary to rebuild my strength and to sustain my young.”

-Democritus, caring little for the barbarism of the race of Man, agreed.
+Democritus, caring little for the barbarism of the race of the Men, agreed.
 “You may kill the Men but do not harm my brother”, Democritus declared.

 “But you must also subdue Argostolians as well, my Master” hissed Tartarus, “There will be those loyal to your father and brother who must be dealt with.”